usmert/ECE4180_mbed_chess_project/README.md

-# chess_proj
+# mbed Chess Game
 An embedded chess game device with 1-player and 2-player functionality.
-# Overview
-The goal of our project was to make a completely function chess board on the mbed.
-Our chess has the ability to play against an ai which can see three moves into the feature.
-The chess game also has the a two player function.
-The chess game is controlled either Bluetooth or a joystick.
-The chess game is displayed on a uLCD.
 Team Members: Logan Starr, Mert Us, and Matthew Hannay

+## Overview
+In this project we built a chess game using an mbed LPC1768 Microcontroller.
+The game includes 2-player mode, as well as a 1-player mode in which the AI opponent is implemented using the Minimax Alogorithm.
+Players have the ability to control the game using a joystick and a mobile phone app connected via bluetooth.
+The device is beginner-friendly, with the possible moves highlighted on the screen when a piece is selected, and a red LED to indicate if a user tries an illegal move.
+The game can be reset using a button or the app, and the mode can be changed using an on-board switch.
+The game mode change takes effect after the game is reset.
+An LCD Screen is used to display the board and a speaker plays tunes when the game ends.

-# Components List
+## Components List

-LPC1768 Mbed With Mbed OS 2
+* LPC1768 Mbed With Mbed OS 2
-*Adafruit Bluefruit LE UART Module to control the chess board using Bluetooth *Sparkfun PCB or breadboard mount Speaker 8ohm .1W for game winning sounds *5v votlage cord
-*uLCD-144-G2 128 to display the chess game
+* uLCD-144-G2
+* Adafruit Bluefruit BLE UART
+* SparkFun Mono Audio Amp Breakout
+* PCB Mount Speaker
+* 5-Way Tactile Switch Breakout
+* 8 Position DIP Switch
+* Push Button
+* Red LED
+* 10k Ohm Resistor
+* 5V Breadboard Power Supply

 # Video Demonstration

 # Schematic